Your cookie preferences

 Credit card protection Section 75 - what is it?

-Section 75 was introduced under the Consumer Credit Act of 1975.
+Section 75 was introduced under the Consumer Credit Act 1974.
 It means that when you use your credit card for purchases, such as a new TV, if it arrives faulty, you’re covered should the seller not offer a refund.

 Under the act, your credit card company has equal responsibility as the retailer to resolve any issues with goods or services.